 While it is now an employee-owned company, Eileen Fisher herself works as the Chief Creative Officer.
 You can learn about the company’s handful of ethical initiatives on their website, which include the use of sustainable and organic fibers, USA manufacturing, and human rights projects.

 This direct-to-consumer brand has earned a cult-like following and is revered for its manufacturing transparency and affordability.
-They are headquartered in San Francisco and are currently running a pop-up shop in the Mission District.
+They are headquartered in San Francisco and now have a flagship store in the Mission District.
 Shop here for quality basics, like chunky sweaters, the perfect tee, and denim jeans.

-Plant lovers’ heaven can be found in San Francisco’s India Basin neighborhood, and you need not cross the rainbow bridge first.
+Plant lovers’ heaven can be found in San Francisco’s India Basin neighborhood.
 Ritual Coffee Roasters has set up shop on site, so you can enjoy an almond milk latte while you bask in the glorious greenery.
 While you’re in the ‘hood, you can stop by All Good Pizza for wood-fired pizza made with local ingredients, then head out to Heron’s Head Park to enjoy views of the water.